Responsible hosting in the United Kingdom

-Communicate any parking rules for your building and neighborhood to your guests.
+Communicate any parking rules for your building and neighbourhood to your guests.
 Examples of possible parking rules:

 - Only park in an assigned space

-- Don’t park on the west side of the street on Tuesdays and Thursdays due to street cleaning
+- Don’t park on the road on Tuesdays and Thursdays due to street cleaning

 - Street parking is only available from 7pm–7am

 First, check your lease or building rules to make sure there isn’t a restriction on pets.
 If you allow guests to bring pets, they’ll appreciate knowing good places to exercise their pet or where they should dispose of waste.
-Share a backup plan, like the number of a nearby pet kennel, in case a guest's pet upsets the neighbors.
+Share a backup plan, such as the number of nearby boarding kennels, in case a guest's pet upsets the neighbours.

 If you don't allow smoking, we suggest posting signs to remind guests.
 If you do allow smoking, be sure to provide ashtrays in designated areas.